Capital punishment in Tennessee: Current status

-Tennessee has carried out thirteen executions since the reinstatement of the death penalty: one in 2000 under governor Don Sundquist, five from 2006 to 2009 under governor Phil Bredesen, three during the final months of Bill Haslam’s second term, including Edmund Zagorski, and four so far under Bill Lee.
+Tennessee has carried out fourteen executions since the reinstatement of the death penalty: one in 2000 under governor Don Sundquist, five from 2006 to 2009 under governor Phil Bredesen, three during the final months of Bill Haslam's second term, including Edmund Zagorski, and six so far under Bill Lee.
+Lee has placed an indefinite stay in the issuing of death warrants due to systemic issues with the application of the state's execution protocol.
 The first execution during Bredesen's governorship was that of Sedley Alley, sentenced to death for the rape, torture and murder of 19-year old U.S. Marine Corps Lance Corporal Suzanne Marie Collins.
 Her parents were notable advocates of expediting the death penalty appeal process.
+Another condemned inmate, Steven Ray Thacker, was sentenced to death for a tow truck driver's murder in Tennessee but ultimately executed in Oklahoma for a separate rape-murder in that state.